ibm-cloud-docs/dr-automation-powervs/power-ha-getting-started.md

 2. Add the node and download the agent.

 HA cluster administration, application resource groups, and failover policies continue to be managed by using PowerHA SystemMirror tools.

-These advanced configurations help you optimize your disaster recovery setup for business resilience.